-15. Boundaries So far as you are aware, has any boundary of your property been moved in thelast 10 years?
-No If answered yes: 16.
-Notices that affect your property In the past three years were there received any notice: a.
-Advising that the owner of a neighbouring property has made a planning application?
-No b.
-That affects the property in some other way?
-No C. That required current owner of the property to do any maintenance, repairs or improvements to the property?
-No
+16. Notices that affect your property In the past three years have you ever received a notice: a) advising that the owner of a neighbouring property has made a planning application?
+No b) that affects your property in some other way?
+No c) that requires you to do any maintenance, repairs or improvements to your property?
+No If you have answered yes to any of the above, please give the notices to your solicitor or estate agent, including any the purchaser of your property.